Visitation Lawyer - Long Island, New York

 Interference with Visitation

 A custodial parent who interferes with visitation may face serious repercussions.
-Failure to make a child available for visitation, despite the existence of a visitation order, can result in the custodial parent being found in contempt or, in extreme circumstance, can result in a change of custody.
+Failure to make a child available for visitation, despite the existence of a visitation order, can result in the custodial parent being found in contempt or, in extreme circumstance, can result in a change of custody in New York.
 In rare instances, courts have incarcerated a custodial parent for the failure to make the child available for court-ordered visitation.